 Construction would occur over a period of approximately 18 months after receipt of regulatory approvals.
-Assuming approvals are received in the last quarter of 2023, construction would commence in the first quarter of 2024, and conclude in the summer of 2025.
+Assuming approvals are received in early in 2024, construction would commence after Labor Day in 2024, and conclude in the early months in 2026.
 The reservoir drawdown for riprap work is anticipated to occur during the winter, in December and/or January.
 This schedule may be modified depending on when all required regulatory approvals are actually received.